How to Focus on Studies Without Distractions

 Step 4: Stick to It for 21 Days It takes 21 days to form a habit.
 Use the “no zero days” principle - study at least 10 minutes even on bad days.

-Strategy 6: Active Learning Techniques
+Strategy 6: Active Learning Techniques - How to Focus on Studies Without Distractions

 Passive reading = Minimal retention.